beardedboy/Grid/README.md

 ####Ratio Columns

-Using the ratio variable specified in the SCSS, a set of columns are constructed based on this ratio that can used.
+Using the ratio variable specified in the SCSS, a set of columns are constructed based on this ratio that can be used.
 Using the golden ratio (1.618) for example will result in two columns being create that are split according to this ratio ( 61.8 / 38.2 split).

-Columns spacing are based on the input ratio value as well to keep the layout to the same scale.
+Columns spacing are based on the ratio value as well to keep the layout to the same scale.

 ######Example